 After 10 years of continuous hospital cover, any loading that you currently pay will be removed.

 For more information on Lifetime Health Cover visit the Department of Health and Ageing website.

-Your Hospital Cover does not pay benefits towards medical fees charged in excess of the Medicare scheduled fee unless you doctor is participating in Health Partners Access Gap Scheme, or for any outpatient services (e.g. ultrasounds, X-rays in doctor’s rooms, MRI services, emergency department facilities (excluding platinum), and unregistered day facilities).
+Your Hospital Cover does not pay benefits towards medical fees charged in excess of the Medicare scheduled fee unless you doctor is participating in Health Partners Access Gap Scheme, or for any outpatient services (e.g. ultrasounds, X-rays in doctor’s rooms, MRI services, and unregistered day facilities).

-For cosmetic surgery, laser eye surgery (excluding Platinum package which does cover Laser eye surgery) and any other admissions where a Medicare rebate does not apply to the treatment procedures, restricted benefits apply which may result in significant out-of-pocket expenses.
+For cosmetic surgery, Laser eye surgery (excluding the Prime Living package which does provide benefits for Laser eye surgery) and any other admissions where a Medicare rebate does not apply to the treatment procedures, restricted benefits apply which may result in significant out-of-pocket expenses.

 To find out more about Health Partners Hospital Covers, click here.
 Alternatively, collect a product brochure at any Health Partners Optical or Dental centre or any Health Partners Participating Physiotherapist or Pharmacy.
 If you would like further information please call Health Partners on 1300 113 113, or come in and see us at Member Services.